MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

   If some users only need access to corporate email and documents, which is common for personally owned devices, then you can require users to use Microsoft 365 apps with app protection policies.
 The devices don't have to be enrolled in Intune.
 You create policies that help secure the data in your apps.

-  For more information and considerations, go to [Personal devices vs Organization-owned devices](#personal-devices-vs-organization-owned-devices) (in this article).
+  For more information and considerations, go to [Personal devices vs. Organization-owned devices](#personal-devices-vs-organization-owned-devices) (in this article).

 ### Objective: Distribute IT